 My goal is to provide a bespoke experience with exceptional service.
 A custom selection of hand made gear and a carefully curated signal path allow me unprecedented control over bringing out the best in your music.
 Nothing ostentatious here, only judicious care with proven results for your music.

-My name is Brian Newell, and I specialize in Audio Mastering for Physical and Digital distribution.
+My name is Brian Newell, and I am the chief engineer of Lucky Cat Mastering.
+I specialize in Audio Mastering for Physical and Digital distribution.

 My ethos is to let music speak for itself.
 To let the artists message and intent be at the forefront of the users listening experience.
 No gimmicks.
 No presets.
 Only the truth in music.
 I provide a human touch through a tailored experience with a combination of one-of-a-kind hand crafted outboard gear and carefully chosen digital processors to bring out the best in your music!